ivAkii/Greetly/README.md

-# 🎉 Welcome Bot
+# 🎉 Greetly

-Welcome Bot is a highly customizable Discord bot designed to enhance your server's onboarding experience with personalized welcome messages and visually appealing welcome cards for free!.
+Greetly is a highly customizable Discord bot designed to enhance your server's onboarding experience with personalized welcome messages and visually appealing welcome cards for free!.

 ## ✨ Features